 Here’s What I’ve Learned

 I have learned some amazing things about the people I want to work with.
-I reeaallly get people so I got a lot of it.
 BUT, I learned that I had all sorts of mindset blocks around who they are, what they need, and what they’d expect from a program like mine.

 I was struggling with what to add to the program to really give people an outcome they desire but was unsure.
 Now, after 4 calls, I am feeling pretty darned confident about it.

 I know I can help with the things almost every one of them voiced because they already see me as an authority in those areas.
-And I am pretty excited about sharing my ways to help them too!
+And I am pretty excited about showing my way of doing it!

 If you haven’t noticed I like to end my posts with a little bit of something for you to do next.

 I hope that with this post, you know that you should go on out and get clear about who you serve, then give them the product they actually need and want.
-Do your danged research ya’ll! 😀
+Do your darn research 😀

 And, if you want help please reach out.